 The first time Windows starts an initialization wizard will be displayed, just a bunch of nonsense like setting up your username, language, timezone and stuff like that.
 Pretty much the same thing is displayed when macOS is run for the first time.
 If you buy a standard model, drivers are usually installed, if not, you may need to install something.
 Windows come with most drivers and others are automatically downloaded, but who knows.
 Personally I just get online, find the mainboard I bought, and download and install whatever comes with it.
 Same for the GPU, though perhaps this one is also not needed.
 And your new desktop computer is now ready to go.

 There's one specific thing though - Windows doesn't have built in low-latency audio drivers, so you need to install one yourself, it's called an ASIO driver.
 Assuming you are using some professional audio interface, you need to install its drivers (and a Control Panel application) anyway, whichever OS you are using, but if you have a laptop and somehow you settled on the internal audio device, just download and install the ASIO4ALL software.
 That one is an ASIO driver that works with pretty much everything.

 How to work with Windows

-Same as with OSX.
+Same as with macOS.
 Both platforms have some sort of panel with applications at the bottom.
-You can pin your own applications there, on Windows it also contains the time, system icons and stuff (OSX has these items on another panel on top).
-In general OSX uses a lot of space for these 2 panels, so on Windows you'll have more space for the actual applications.
-You can install various widgets and whatever, but I doubt you want that, you just want to make music, right?
-OSX has the old-school menu on the top depending on which application is selected.
+You can pin your own applications there, on Windows it also contains the time, system icons and stuff (macOS has these items on another panel on top).
+In general macOS uses a lot of space for these 2 panels, so on Windows you'll have more space for the actual applications.
+You can install various widgets and whatever, but I doubt you want that, you just want to make music, right? macOS has the old-school menu on the top depending on which application is selected.
 Windows has it attached to each applications, which makes much more sense to me and causes fewer problems.